ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 </ul>
 then add the following code lines in _DSConfiguration.ini

-javascript
 [local.dynamsoftwebtwain.com]
 cert_name=server.pem.ldsc
 key_name=server_key.pem.ldsc

 </li>

-<li>Click <a href="https://tst.dynamsoft.com/public/download/dwt/newcert/newcert.zip" target="_blank">here</a> to dwoanload the new certificate and use the new _server.pem.ldsc_ & _server_key.pem.ldsc_ to replace the old one under
+<li>Click <a href="https://tst.dynamsoft.com/public/download/dwt/newcert/newcert.zip" target="_blank">here</a> to dwoanload the new certificate and use the new server.pem.ldsc & server_key.pem.ldsc to replace the old one under

 <ul>
 <li>C:\Windows\SysWOW64\Dynamsoft\DynamsoftService(DynamsoftServicex64/DynamsoftServicex64_16/DynamsoftServicex64_17)\cert\server.pem.ldsc &</li>     <li>C:\Windows\SysWOW64\Dynamsoft\DynamsoftService(DynamsoftServicex64/DynamsoftServicex64_16/DynamsoftServicex64_17)\cert\server_key.pem.ldsc</li>
 </ul>
 </br>
-**Note**: the new certificate will expire on September 23th, 2022.
+Note: the new certificate will expire on September 23th, 2022.
 This means you will need to update the certificate again after this certificate expires.
 </li>

 <li>Go to Resources/dynamsoft.webtwain.initiate.js, and add the following line to the end of dynamsoft.webtwain.initiate.js.
 dynamsoft.dcp.ip='local.dynamsoftwebtwain.com';

 </li>